-4. Allegations of Physical Injury or Neglect
+Allegations of Physical Injury or Neglect

-If a child has a physical injury or symptom of neglect, the Coordinator will:
+If a child has a physical injury or symptom of neglect, the coordinator will:

-- 4.1 Contact Children and Young People Services (or Thirtyone:eight) for advice in cases of deliberate injury or where concerned about the child's safety.
-The parents should not be informed by the Church in these circumstances. - 4.2 Where emergency medical attention is necessary it will be sought immediately.
-The Coordinator will inform the doctor of any suspicions of abuse. - 4.3 In other circumstances speak with the parent/carer and suggest that medical help/attention is sought for the child.
-The doctor, (or health visitor) will then initiate further action, if necessary. - 4.4 If appropriate the parent/carer will be encouraged to seek help from the Children's and Young People Services Department. - 4.5 Where the parent/carer is unwilling to seek help, if appropriate, the Church Coordinator will offer to go with them.
-If they still fail to act, the coordinator should, in cases of real concern, contact the Children and Young People Services for advice. - 4.6 Where the Coordinator is unsure whether, or not to refer a case to the Social Services, then advice from Thirtyone:eight will be sought and followed.
+- 1.7 Contact Children and Young People Services (Sandwell Council Multi-Agency Hub 0121 569 3100) for advice in cases of deliberate injury or where concerned about the child's safety.
+The parents should not be informed by the Church in these circumstances. - 1.8 Where emergency medical attention is necessary it will be sought immediately.
+The Bethel Director for Safeguarding or Assistant Director for Safeguarding will inform the doctor of any suspicions of abuse. - 1.9 In other circumstances speak with the parent/carer and suggest that medical help/attention is sought for the child.
+The doctor, (or health visitor) will then initiate further action, if necessary. - 1.10 If appropriate the parent/carer will be encouraged to seek help from the Children's and Young People Services Department. - 1.11 Where the parent/carer is unwilling to seek help, if appropriate, Bethel Director for Safeguarding or Assistant Director for Safeguarding will offer to go with them.
+If they still fail to act, in cases of real concern, contact the Children and Young People Services for advice.

+1.12 Where the Bethel Director for Safeguarding or Assistant Director for Safeguarding is unsure Referral and discussions will be held with The Bethel Board of Bishops Director for Safeguarding whether, or not to refer a case to the Social Services, then advice from Thirtyone:eight will be sought and followed.
 Thirtyone:eight will confirm its advice in writing in case this is needed for reference purposes in the future.

-5. Allegations of Sexual Abuse
+Allegations of Sexual Abuse

-In the event of allegations or suspicions of sexual abuse, the Co-ordinator will:
+In the event of allegations or suspicions of sexual abuse, the Bethel Director for Safeguarding or Assistant Director for Safeguarding will: